You’re looking to make some money online, and you want to make it fast.

 In simple terms, WordPress is a website creation platform.
 You can create all sorts of websites on it, such as an eCommerce website, a course creation site (where you host online courses), a membership, a business site, a podcast, and more.

 Basically, it is a place where you can create a website that showcases the services or products you have to offer to your audience.
 There are multiple ways to utilize WordPress, but we’ll be talking about 3 more realistic ways we can monetize WordPress within 48 hours.

-Some of the best ways to quickly monetize your WordPress site are:
+Some of the best ways on how to make money with WordPress in 48 hours are: